 If you have been accused of a Drug Offense in the State of Florida and would like to Contact a Drug Offense Attorney, please call 239-775-1004.
 Consultations are absolutely free and completely confidential.

-The Law Offices of Verderamo & Nunez are committed to providing legal representation primarily in the fields of criminal law and personal injury law.
+Verderamo Law is committed to providing legal representation primarily in the fields of criminal law and personal injury law.
 While our offices are situated in Naples and Ft.
 Myers, Florida, we proudly represent clients throughout Collier and Lee Counties and their surrounding areas, including, but not limited to, Naples, Fort Myers, Bonita Springs, Estero, Cape Coral, Golden Gate, Immokalee, Lehigh, and Marco Island.
 For more information, call (239) 775-1004.